 He has been working at the REMHI division (CMCC) from April 2015 first as a freelance professional, and from October 2018 as a Junior Scientist.
 His research activity focuses on the study of potential variations in the number of occurrences of weather-induced landslide events due to climate change and on the study of urban climate with numerical models able to quantify both the magnitude of the urban heat island phenomenon and the effectiveness of adaptation measures on a local scale in reducing this magnitude.

 In the last year, he has been contributing to the preparation of different proposals for national and European calls (e.g., C3S-430).
 He is author of numerous research papers in SCOPUS and WoS journals, participating as a speaker also in several international conferences.

-- Evaluation of the effect of land vegetation cover on water and energy balance of an unsaturated pyroclastic cover
+- Some aspects of water and energy budget of a pyroclastic cover

 - The role of hydraulic hysteresis on the hydrological response of pyroclastic silty covers

 - Influence of initial conditions on the liquefaction strength of an earth structure